zhangjue1993/Uncertanty-adjusted-label-transtion/README.md

 Source code for "**Weakly Supervised Solar Panel Mapping via Uncertainty Adjusted Label Transition in Aerial Images **", accepted in IEEE TIP.
 The paper's PDF can be found [Here](https://ieeexplore.ieee.org/abstract/document/10351041/).

-### data sets
-GoogleEarth Static Map API

-# Parameters
+## Parameters
-Please refer to ```act_config.json```
+Please refer to ```act_config.json``` in each folder

 ## The generation of Pseudo labels
-Use torchCAM to implement grancam.
+Use torchCAM to implement grandcam.
 The code can be found [Here](https://github.com/frgfm/torch-cam).

 ## Training
-UALT consists of three part Unertainty Estimation Network, Label Transition Network and Target Mapping Network, which are trained in sequence.
+UALT consists of three parts: Uncertainty Estimation Network, Label Transition Network, and Target Mapping Network, which are trained in sequence.

-Setting the training data to the proper root as follows:

 ### Unertainty Estimation Network
 run ```python train.py --config_path act_config.json``` in folder UEN.